 I thought about how I moved back home for a couple years after graduating, with a good pile of student loans and few job prospects.
 I managed to advance from a nearly minimum wage position into salaried management in a couple of years and made regular payments on my loans.
 I also accomplished a lot creatively and developed a plan for what I realistically thought my life could be.
 I also spent a lot of money on things I don’t remember and made some mistakes (and passed up some risks) along the way.

 I’ve moved past any regrets and feel I did contribute in many ways, although I don’t feel like that debt is truly paid off.
 I came to realize I’m very fortunate.
 I could have wasted a lot more time and money, or gotten stuck and never left.
 I feel lucky that my motivations are things like personal freedom, worthwhile work and being able to be there for people I care about when they need it – not nice cars or new electronics or expensive clothes.
-I feel lucky that I ended up on websites with examples on how to get that freedom.
+I feel lucky that I ended up on websites and found books with examples on how to get that freedom.

 Such pursuits seem pretty easy when you consider everything that led to you even knowing they existed.